reactorlabs/rir/README.md

 Caveat: we use submodules.
 If you are in the habit of blindly `git commit .` you are up for surprises.
 Please make sure that you do not by accident commit an updated submodule reference for external/custom-r.

+## PIR optimizer

+To try out the PIR optimizer you can use `pir.compile` to optimize a RIR compiled closure.
+Or you can pass the environment variable PIR_ENABLE, and set it to 'on' or 'force'.
+Those flags will either use the PIR optimizer for hot RIR functions, or always.

+To print intermediate debug information, `pir.compile` takes a `debugFlags` argument.
+Debug flags can be created using `pir.debugFlags`, for example to debug the register allocator, you could use `pir.compile(f, debugFlags=pir.debugFlags(PrintFinalPir=TRUE,DebugAllocator=TRUE))`.
+To change the default debug flags use `pir.setDebugFlags(pir.debugFlags(...))`.

 ### Off-Tree builds

 You can have multiple builds at the same time.